4 Feel-Good Stories Of The Final 4, From Sister Jean To Cool Cops In Kansas

 Cant even watch #LikeFatherLikeSon pic.twitter.com/0AjOTRKGX4

-Through all the celebration, the 21-year-old Jalen Brunson found his dad in the first row of the stands and they hugged over the barrier, reported The Salem News.
+Through all the celebration, the 21-year-old Jalen found his father in the first row of the stands and they hugged over the barrier, reported The Salem News.

-"That was so great — it meant the world to me," said Jalen Brunson to The Salem News.
+"That was so great — it meant the world to me," said Jalen to The Salem News.
 "My dad means so much to me, what he does for me and everything else."

 Kansas: Police-sanctioned party